valievkarim/doitim/README.md

 Light Doit.im client for Linux (GTK)
 ====================================

-Only task adding is supported.
+Only adding tasks to inbox is supported.

 How to install:
 ---------------